Highly rotating viscous compressible fluids in presence of capillarity effects: The case

 which is no more skew-adjoint with respect to the usual $L^2$ scalar product.
 Nonetheless, it is possible to symmetrize our system, i.e. it is possible to find a scalar product on the space $H_M$, defined in \eqref{eq:def-H_M}, with respect to which the operator $\mc{A}_0$ becomes skew-adjoint.

-As a matter of fact, passing in Fourier variables, one can easily compute a positive self-adjoint $4\times4$ matrix $\mc S$ such that $\mc S\,\mc{A}_0\,=\,-\,\mc{A}_0^*\,\mc S$, which is exactly the condition for $\mc{A}_0$ to be skew-adjoint with respect to the scalar product defined by $\mc S$.
+Indeed, passing in Fourier variables, one can easily compute a positive self-adjoint $4\times4$ matrix $\mc S$ such that $\mc S\,\mc{A}_0\,=\,-\,\mc{A}_0^*\,\mc S$, which is exactly the condition for $\mc{A}_0$ to be skew-adjoint with respect to the scalar product defined by $\mc S$.
 Hence, one can apply the RAGE theorem machinery to $\mc{A}_0$, acting on $H_M$ endowed with the scalar product $\mc S$.

 \medbreak After this brief introduction, let us go back to the proof of Theorem \ref{th:alpha=0}.
 As before, we first analyse the acoustic waves, proving strong convergence for the velocity fields, and then we will pass to the limit.